alstampe/Capstone---NLP-project/capstone report template.md

     print("{start1} is related to {end1}, as {start2} is related to {end2}".format(**locals()))
     return end2

-First model:
+First version of model returns:

     'ocean is related to submarine, as jungle is related to forest swann is related to odette, as nora is related to helmer (OK!) queen is related to king, as woman is related to girl'

 After changing parameters the similarity tests are better;